v-cakoll/docs.pl-pl/docs/core/tools/dotnet.md

 ## <a name="name"></a>Nazwa

-`dotnet`-Narzędzie do zarządzania kodem źródłowym i plikami binarnymi platformy .NET.
+`dotnet` — narzędzie do zarządzania kodem źródłowym i plikami binarnymi platformy .NET.

 ## <a name="synopsis"></a>Streszczenie